massun-onibakuchi/Instant-Dex/README.md

 The Factory contract to create *SwapPool* contracts.
 This contract create new pools specific to ERC20 token.

 ***SwapPool***
 The Pool contract.
-This contract mints liquidity token *RToken* to liquidity provider, also burns and sends tokens.
+This contract mints liquidity token *RToken*, also burns and sends tokens.

 ***RToken***
 The ERC20-compatible liquidity token.
+RToken shows the right to receive pooled asset.

 ***Periphery***
 User interacts the *Periphery* contract instead of calling Factory or SwapPool Contract directly.
 This contract interact with other contracts.